endurantgames/cosmiclegends/src/chargen/ideals.md

-When you use all five of your hero's Ideals in a Storyline, your hero's Might is refreshed to its starting value, and you unlock your Nova Power Words and can use those until the end of current Storyline.
+When you use all five of your hero's Ideals in a Storyline, your hero's Might is refreshed to its starting value, and you unlock your Nova Power Words.
+You can use those Nova Power Words until the end of current Storyline.

 When a new Storyline begins, all the marked off Ideals are cleared and it’s time to start again.